RyanHung/SBHacksX/README.md

 # SBHacksX
 This is the repository for our SB Hacks X project.

-Group Members:

-Dylan Chen

-Ryan Hung

-Jeffrey Keem

-Brian Sen
+Group Members: Dylan Chen, Ryan Hung, Jeffrey Keem, Brian Sen

+BreatheEasy is an extension that allows doctors and patients alike to look up treatment methods for asthma in an easy and accessible way.
+Instead of a complicated manual chart that can often give a headache due to the numerous variables, this extension can quickly calculate the recommended method in just a few drop down menus!